Frequently Asked Questions

 Homes and Businesses in the Plume Area

-There are over 200 drinking water wells at homes and businesses in the plume area that are tested every six months, once a year, or every-other year, depending on location.
+There are approximately 375 drinking water wells at homes and businesses in the plume area that have been tested as part of EGLE's state-funded monitoring program.
 A small number of active wells have tested positive for 1,4-dioxane at some point in their monitoring history.
 Currently, there are no water wells used for drinking that exceed the EGLE drinking water criterion of 7.2 ppb.

 The results are available on EGLE’s website for the project, available at http://bit.ly/EGLEdioxane.